-I have no problem talking about my family, friends and writing about our worlds, joking about the baby turds in the bathtub, talking about how we need wine to get through the nine pages of math homework, writing about things like our childhood’s, prom and first love’s.
+I have no problem talking about my family, friends and writing about our worlds, joking about the baby turds in the bathtub, talking about how we need wine to get through the nine pages of math homework, writing about things like our children’s, prom and first love’s.

-We are re-living memories with every word on the computer screen, we are able to get out emotions with each key stroke and we bond with our friends and readers each day in a way that others can’t possibly understand.
+We are re-living memories with every word on the computer screen, we are able to get out emotions with each keystroke and we bond with our friends and readers each day in a way that others can’t possibly understand.

-But when I become friends with real life neighbors and friends in the community, if they do any sort of browsing on social media, they will indeed land at some point on my blog, and then they will learn “the secret”.
+But when I become friends with real-life neighbors and friends in the community, if they do any sort of browsing on social media, they will indeed land at some point on my blog, and then they will learn “the secret”.

-I am a blogger, I write about my life, my past and my obsession with Bruce Hornsby, tacos and John Hughes and I am an open book of sorts.
+I am a blogger, I write about my life, my past and my obsession with Bruce Hornsby, tacos, and John Hughes and I am an open book of sorts.